sagar-raj-yadav/EasyRide/README.md

 git clone https://github.com/yourusername/easyride.git
 cd easyride

+### Run Services
+1. Clone the repo
+2. Setup .env files for each service with correct DB, Redis, and API keys
+3. Run services individually (User, Booking, Bus, Notification, API Gateway) using npm start or docker-compose
+4. Access the frontend and test real-time notifications on bookings

 # 2. Configure .env files for each microservice with DB, Redis, and API credentials

 # 3. Start each service individually or use docker-compose